MizoreYukii/TS4-Custom-VFX-Resource/README.md

 [Requesting Converted TS3/TSM VFX](https://github.com/MizoreYukii/TS4-Custom-VFX-Resource/wiki/Requesting-Converted-TS3-TSM-VFX) - Note: Since I am converting everything from TS3/TSM that is animated and/or functional, along with all VFX, I will have all VFX done eventually and requests for conversions will no longer be needed when that goal is reached.
 Requests for alterations will still be available though, and this section will be altered to reflect that.

-[Submitting Converted TS3/TSM VFX](https://github.com/MizoreYukii/TS4-Custom-VFX-Resource/wiki/Submitting-Converted-TS3-or-TSM-VFX) - If for some reason you are doing this yourself (please let me know before you do to avoid issues and conflicts), please follow the specific guidelines listed in the instructions.
+[Submitting Converted TS3/TSM VFX](https://github.com/MizoreYukii/TS4-Custom-VFX-Resource/wiki/Submitting-Converted-TS3-or-TSM-VFX) - If for some reason you are doing this yourself (please let me know before you do to avoid issues and conflicts), please follow the instructions exactly.

 ## Updates
 Since I will be hosting the download I will also handle patch related updates, which if EA doesn't change anything drastic should be simply opening the VFX and re-saving after the VFX tool updates.